SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking.md

 ### Respond to tracker life cycle events

+> Important: The tracker associated with an item is reused when the same item is played again.
+If the tracker stores any state, ensure that the state is properly initialized or cleaned up when the tracker is enabled or disabled.

 Once types associated with an item tracker have been defined, start implementing the tracker life cycle itself:

 1. ``PlayerItemTracker/init(configuration:)`` is called when the tracker and its item are created.
 This initializer receives an instance of the configuration type you defined above.